How To Disable TLS 1.0 With IIS?

-SSL and TLS are cryptographic protocols that provide authentication and data encryption between different endpoints (e.g., a client connecting to a webserver), with SSL the predecessor to TLS.
+SSL and TLS are cryptographic protocols that provide authentication and data encryption between different endpoints (e.g., a client connecting to a web server), with SSL as the predecessor to TLS.
 Since SSL’s first iteration back in 1995, new versions of each protocol have been released to address vulnerabilities and support the strongest and most secure cipher suites and algorithms.
 We are currently on TLS 1.3, which was just approved by the IETF (Internet Engineering Task Force).

 Tip- we recommend that all users upgrade to Microsoft Internet Information Services (IIS) version 7.0 running on Microsoft Windows 2008.